 This prevents the defendant from presenting at trial evidence that the plaintiff has received compensation for the injuries from another source, like their medical insurance.
 The jury would reduce the plaintiff’s damages if they heard about the other compensation.
 Most insurers would end up collecting from the plaintiff’s damage award what they had paid out.
 In medical malpractice actions, many states have modified the rule of collateral source.
 A number of these rule statutes have been rules out as ‘unconstitutional’ by state courts.

 If you believe you have a potential case, you may want to contact a lawyer today.
 Medical malpractice laws can be quite complex and you will want an attorney on your side to review your claim.
-Call WTW today for more information.
+Call Welebir Law today for more information.